VLucet/git-and-github-with-r-workshop/README.md

 3. Install git https://happygitwithr.com/install-git.html
 4. Configure git https://happygitwithr.com/hello-git.html
 5. Install a git client: I will not cover all the git clients.
-	- I will show you how to use GitHub desktop (for Mac and Windows users), download here.
+	- I will show you how to use GitHub desktop (for Mac and Windows users), download here: https://desktop.github.com/.
 	- If you are a linux user I recommend gitkraken instead (and will be happy to show you that too).

 *For people with more  experience in bash/terminal/programming, please consider also doing this next step.
 If you don’t feel comfortable doing this or are having issues with this, do not worry.
 Reach out to me a prior to the training so that I can help you.*